Sharp energy decay rates for the damped wave equation on the torus via non-polynomial derivative bound conditions: Introduction

 \subsection{Proof Outline}

-Section \ref{wideexsec} contains the proof of decay rates for explicit examples which are $y$-invariant and $0$ on a strip, Theorem \ref{wideexthm}, using the more general Theorem \ref{wideresolvethm}.
+\ed{To demonstrate the power of the main results, in Section \ref{s:applications} we prove energy decay rates for a variety of non-polynomial dampings.} Section \ref{wideexsec} contains the proof of decay rates for explicit examples which are $y$-invariant and $0$ on a strip, Theorem \ref{wideexthm}, using the more general Theorem \ref{wideresolvethm}.
 Section \ref{thinexsec} contains the proof of decay rates for explicit examples which are $y$-invariant and $0$ on a single trajectory, Theorem \ref{thinexthm} using the more general Theorems \ref{thinresolvethm} and \ref{thinqmthm}.
 Section \ref{widegenexsec} contains the proof of decay rates for damping depending on $x$ and $y$ and satisfying a polynomial derivative bound condition, Theorem \ref{dbctheorem}, using the more general Theorem \ref{widegenresolvethm}, as well as the proof of decay rates for damping vanishing along multiple geodesics, Remark \ref{xydampremark}, using Theorems \ref{averagedresolventthm} and \ref{thinresolvethm}.

 Section \ref{semigroupsec} contains statements of the abstract results that relate energy decay rates to resolvent estimates for the semigroup generator and the stationary equation.

 Section \ref{wideresolventsec} contains the proof of the 1-d resolvent estimates of Theorem \ref{wideresolvethm}.
 The proof uses a Morawetz multiplier method and a cutoff localized at a non-polynomial scale $g(h)$ to separately estimate $u$ on $\{W \leq g(h)\}$ and $\{W \geq g(h)\}$.